 Apps designed specifically for children must participate in the Designed for Families program.
 If your app is designed for everyone, including children and families, you too can apply to participate in the program.

 Before being accepted into the program your app must meet all of the Families Policy requirements and Designed for Families eligibility requirements, in addition to those outlined in the Google Play Developer Program Policies and Developer Distribution Agreement.

 For more information on the process for submitting your app for inclusion in the program, click here.

-All apps participating in the Designed for Families program must have both app and ad content that are relevant and appropriate for children and must satisfy all of the requirements below.
+All apps participating in the Designed for Families program must have both app and ad content that are relevant and appropriate for children (apps must be rated ESRB Everyone or Everyone 10+, or equivalent) and must only use Google Play certified ad SDKs.
 Apps accepted into the Designed for Families program must remain compliant with all program requirements.
 Google Play may reject, remove, or suspend any app determined to be inappropriate for the Designed for Families program.